robohlstrom24/powershell-foundations/shell-demos/selective-file-deletion.md

 ## Troubleshooting Scenario

 This method applies when users report failed downloads or installs due to insufficient available disk space.
-Historical files are selectively removed while recent files are preserved to avoid disrupting active prrocesses.
+Historical files are selectively removed while recent files are preserved to avoid disrupting active processes.

 ```powershell